jaammees/racer/README.md

 The cars sprites started as PNGs, but they were taking up too many bytes (3.4K) at the resolution I wanted.
 So instead, the cars are made up of a collection of 2d polygons which are drawn with lineTo and fill canvas functions (in graphics.js) onto a scratch canvas and then drawn to a sprite sheet.
 One advantage of this was it was going to be easy to have different coloured cars (this got left out in trying to finish other things before the deadline).

-Only half of the car going straight is drawn and the other half is created by flipping the first half.
+Only half of the image of the car going straight is drawn and the other half is created by flipping the first half.
 Similarly, only the turning left car image is drawn and the turning right car image is created by flipping it.

 Part of a Generated Spritesheet:

 ![Spritesheet](https://raw.githubusercontent.com/jaammees/racer/master/media/spritesheet.png)

-For the roadside objects, functions in graphics.js draw sprites to a scratch canvas, using canvas draw functions like lineTo, arc, moveTo, fill, fillRect, etc. Once a sprite is drawn to the scratch canvas, its bounds are worked out and the sprite is transferred to a sprite canvas and its coordinates saved in the sprite canvas.
+For the roadside objects, functions in graphics.js draw sprites to a scratch canvas, using canvas draw functions like lineTo, arc, moveTo, fill, fillRect, etc. Once a sprite is drawn to the scratch canvas, its bounds are worked out and the sprite is transferred to a sprite canvas and its coordinates in the sprite canvas are stored.
+For roadside objects, collision boxes are determined using the lower pixels of the objects.
+This is so collisions with things like trees would be based only of the trunks of the trees.

 ## Graphics Inspiration